Jacksonville homeowner welcoming her daughter and grandchild to their newly completed backyard ADU — multigenerational living in North Florida

 Construction with Scheduled Inspections

 Schedule required inspections through JaxEPICS at each phase: foundation/slab, framing, rough-in mechanical/electrical/plumbing, insulation, and drywall.
 Each phase must pass before proceeding.
-Modular ADUs (like Mesocore) with factory-certified MEP systems may have a significantly reduced inspection cycle.
+Modular ADUs with factory-certified MEP systems may have a significantly reduced inspection cycle.

 Final Inspection & Certificate of Occupancy